 The restaurant review section was added in 2005 by a couple of mates and me.
 We’ve been going to Vietnamese restaurants for longer than I can remember and we decided one day to keep track of which ones we like best.
 After installing a blog package, Pho Ottawa was born.
 It has had many more readers than we thought a local review site would get.
 Lately, though, interest has dropped so I decided to shutter that portion of the site in 2013.
-The archives are still available.

-A few years ago, I took a leave of absence for a summer and was head chef at a fishing resort.
+Several years ago, I took a leave of absence for a summer and was head chef at a fishing resort.
 That was fun!
 Some long days, though.
 People like to eat every day!

 I’m a fan of Linux-based and similar systems and have had many desktops and servers networked in my home.
 Most of them were pre-owned and free.
 I first installed Slackware in 1993 and it became my primary OS in 1994.
 I had to purchase a computer specifically configured for it because hardware wasn’t widely supported back then.
 These days, OpenBSD and Mint do it for me.